aspeakman/SolisControl/README.md

 Each charge or discharge episode is restricted to within the appropriate period but its duration takes into account the solar forecast and the current battery charge level.
-You can use the _random_start_ setting to choose whether it takes place immediately or at a random point within the charging/discharging period.
+You can use the _random_start_ setting to choose whether charge/discharge takes place immediately or at a random point within the period.

 You should work out the following values depending on your household usage: